A Bible Study by Jack Kelley

 But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!
 (Galatians 1:8)

-Within the past few days I received what is essentially the same question from four different people, each unknown to the other as far as I can tell.
-I had received variations on this question a couple of times in the past, but to read four eMails that were so similar in nature almost one after the other aroused my interest.
-I decided that maybe the Lord was trying to give me the theme for my feature study this week.
+Within a few days, I received the same question from four different people.
+This aroused my interest, and I decided maybe the Lord was trying to give me the theme for my feature study this week.

 I have no idea how many of you have run into this before, but the question was this: Did Peter and Paul teach the same gospel, or was the message Peter preached to Israel different from the one that Paul carried to the Gentiles?